Nxtra/blogs-david-en-nick/blog-athena.md

 To reiterate, AWS Glue has 3 main components:

 - The Data Catalogue, a centralized metadata repository, where all metadata information concerning your data is stored.
 This includes information about tables (which define the metadata representations or schemas of the stored datasets), schemas and partitions.
 The metadata properties are inferred within data sources by crawlers, which also provide connections with them.
 - The Apache Spark ETL engine.
-Once metadata is available in the data catalogue and source and target data stores can be selected form the catalogue, the Apache Spark ETL engine allows for the creation of ETL jobs that can be used to process the data.
+Once metadata is available in the data catalogue and source and target data stores can be selected from the catalogue, the Apache Spark ETL engine allows for the creation of ETL jobs that can be used to process the data.
 - The Scheduler.
 Users can set-up a schedule for their AWS ETL jobs.
 This schedule can be linked to a specific trigger (e.g. the completion of another ETL job), a particular time of day or a job can be set-up to run on-demand.

 # State machine

-As mentioned above, our goals is the creation of an ELT pipeline which will repartition the data we already landed in an S3 datalake.
+As mentioned above, our goals are the creation of an ELT pipeline which will repartition the data we already landed in an S3 data lake.
 This repartitioning will make sure the data is partitioned based on a timestamp within the event.
-This fits our analysis purposes as apposed to partitioning based on the timestamp at which the record arrived on kinesis firehose.
+This fits our analysis purposes as opposed to partitioning based on the timestamp at which the record arrived on kinesis firehose.

 In order to achieve this we build an ETL job to extract the existing data from S3, transform it by creating new columns based on the event timestamp from within the data and land it in new partitions.

-Specifically the ETL jobs achieved the following:
+Specifically, the ETL jobs achieved the following:

-- First we needed to figure out what the current data looked like.
+- First, we needed to figure out what the current data looked like.
   In other words, we needed to register a schema for our source data (i.e. the data partitioned according to Kinesis Firehose timestamps, which we landed on S3) in the Glue Catalogue.
-- In order to determine this schema we needed to run a crawler, which explored the existing data and determined the format of this data.
+- To determine this schema, we needed to run a crawler, exploring the existing data and determining this data format.
-  Running the crawler created a schema for the source data an registered that schema with the Glue catalogue.
+  Running the crawler created a schema for the source data and registered that schema with the Glue catalogue.
-- Next we needed to run an ETL process in order to transform the data into new partitions.
+- Next, we needed to run an ETL process in order to transform the data into new partitions.
-  As already mentioned, in this blog we will focus on the use of Athena to achieve the repartitioning.
+  As already mentioned in this blog, we will focus on the use of Athena to achieve the repartitioning.
   Read our next blog to see how it is done with AWS Glue.
-- After the data was repartitioned, we of course wanted to be able to query the data for analysis purposes.
+- After the data was repartitioned, we, of course, wanted to be able to query the data for analysis purposes.
   To achieve this, we needed to run a crawler again to establish what the repartitioned data looked like.
   The crawler then registered the new schema in the Glue Catalogue.

 To run this process continuously would not be very efficient.
-On the other hand, running this process not frequently enough (only once a week for example) would mean that we would have to wait too long to be able report on new data.
+On the other hand, running this process not frequently enough (only once a week for example) would mean that we would have to wait too long to be able to report on new data.

 We have a process of a few managed steps (running crawler, registering schema, executing ETL job, running crawler) that we need to orchestrate on a regular basis.
 Hence, it would be ideal for orchestration using AWS step functions.

-_In AWS Step Functions you define your workflows in the Amazon States Language.
+_In AWS Step Functions, you define your workflows in the Amazon States Language.
 The Step Functions console provides a graphical representation of that state machine to help visualize your application logic.
 States are elements in your state machine.
 A state is referred to by its name, which can be any string, but which must be unique within the scope of the entire state machine_